Skip to main content

 Error Handling

-If your server responds with a 5xx error code, or the response body contains malformed JSON the checkout will raise an unrecoverable error, so make sure your server handles domain errors (such as Invalid Coupons, Shipping addresses that are not serviced, Out of stock products etc.) meaningfully.
+If your server responds with a 5xx error code, or the response body contains malformed JSON, the checkout raises an unrecoverable error.
+Handle domain errors (Invalid Coupons, Unshippable addresses, Out-of-stock products) by returning the appropriate 4xx error code instead.

 Testing & Troubleshooting